Women’s Health & Gynaecology: A Short And Simple Guide

-Gynaecology is the branch of medicine which deals with the physiologic functions and pathologies specific.
+Gynecology is the branch of medicine that deals with physiologic functions and pathologies specifically.
 Especially to women’s health, related to the reproductive system.
-As such, women’s health and gynaecology go hand in hand.
+As such, women’s health and gynecology go hand in hand.

 Hence, it is important to understand how Women’s Health & Gynaecology are linked together